foges/admm_graph_form/README.md

 Problem Classes
 ===============

-The solver can be used for the following classes of (linearly constrained) problems
+Among others, the solver can be used for the following classes of (linearly constrained) problems

   + Least Squares
   + Lasso, Ridge Regression, Logistic Regression, Huber Fitting and Elastic Net Regulariation